 - Look for ways to expand, generalize, or relate the idea to projects past and forthcoming.

 While I don’t put my largest software projects here (indeed, I feel a large code base would take away from exploring relationships with mathematics), there are plenty of examples of my own written code.
-I include snippets in my main content posts, and include the entire source for each project on this blog’s Google Code page.
+I include snippets in my main content posts, and include the entire source for each project on this blog’s Github page.
 This includes the programs I use to generate images and animations.

 Here is a list of the languages used in some nontrivial capacity (using nontrivial features of the language) on this blog so far: